securesean/PSP/README.md

    - list the services running on those ports
    - detect if "System Security Extention" is enabled
 - Automatically enable additional logging such as "(Audit) System Security Extention" to start producing events such as 4697 (Service Installed)
-- Add button to all events, "Don't show any more alerts with this alert"
+- Add button to all events, "Don't show any more alerts with this information"
 - Add default actions to the Toast notifications ('Block IP', 'Start watching for new processes as that user/Service', 'scan for yara sigs', 'Check VT for Exe', 'Launch Autoruns', 'Kill Service', 'Log off user and reset password', etc.)
 - Add a better sound for the Toast Notification
 - Add icons for the Toast Notification